smhanov/zwibserve/README.md

 func main() {
 	http.Handle("/socket", zwibserve.NewHandler(zwibserve.NewSQLITEDB("zwibbler.db")))
 	log.Printf("Running...")
-	http.ListenAndServe(":8004", http.DefaultServeMux)
+	http.ListenAndServe(":3000", http.DefaultServeMux)
 }

 ```

 run `go build` and the server will be compiled as `main`.
+It will run on port 3000 by default but you can change this in the main() function above.

 [Test your server online](https://zwibbler.com/collaboration/testing.html).